Focusing on affordability in private education

 We're very fortunate to be in the position of having a 155-year legacy of students having lived the TCS experience and feeling a deep connection to the school,” says LaBranche.
 “Because of their life-altering experience, many of our alumni want to give back.
 This has led to one of the largest endowments in the country.”

-Scholarships, however, are an emerging area of growth, and a unique feature of TCS’s financial assistance program.
+Scholarships are an emerging area of growth and a unique feature of TCS’s financial assistance program.
 The school has five unique scholarships available to students, with more on the way.
 These scholarships cover 100% of school fees and sometimes extra costs like travel education opportunities.

-“Another opportunity we’ve introduced this year is the Indigenous National Scholarship Program providing one to four scholarships,” says LaBranche.
+“Another opportunity we’ve introduced recently is the Indigenous National Scholarship Program providing one to four scholarships,” says LaBranche.
 “Any Canadian with Indigenous heritage can apply for it.”
 These scholarships cover all fees plus travel.
-The first recipient will start this September.
+More recently the school added The Hunter and Cirne Scholarships for two promising Canadian day students who reside in Durham Region, Peterborough, or Northumberland County.

 Through generous scholarships like these and its exceptional bursary program, TCS provides the kind of robust financial assistance that enables it to achieve one of its core aims—increasing its diversity.
 “By making our school available to more types of families, we’re able to provide an inclusive community with people from all sorts of backgrounds,” says LaBranche.
 “We believe this is one of the things that makes TCS so special.”